 Board of Directors

-Patricia D. Williams: Founder and President
+Patricia C. Williams, MS, FACHE: Founder and President

 Patricia Williams is Founder and President of both Global Health Charities and Global Health Services Network (GHSN), a U.S. health services management firm.
-Her 25+ years of consulting and management experience include managed hospital projects in more than 30 countries.
-For 18 years, Ms. Williams ran the non-profit international division of one of the largest health systems in the U.S. and has extensive experience in private and public sector planning and operations.
+Her 28+ years of consulting and management experience includes hospital projects in more than 30 countries.
+For 18 years, Ms. Williams served as an executive at the non-profit international division of one of the largest health systems in the U.S. She has extensive experience in private and public sector healthcare planning and operations.
 Born and raised in Asia, Latin America and Europe, her personal healthcare experiences drive her passion for efficient, high quality, and compassionate care.
 Ms. Williams speaks five languages and is a frequent international speaker on hospital management.

-Earl Bridges: Vice-Chairman
+Earl Bridges, MIBS: Vice-Chairman

 Susan McAdams: Executive Director and Board Secretary

 Susan McAdams is a marketing professional whose 27 years span marketing, advertising, sales, project management and strategic counseling to both for-profit and non-profit organizations.
 She has worked with both large and small advertising agencies and media companies, including BBDO Detroit, Ross Roy, and Clear Channel.
 Susan has a passion for humanitarian issues and has volunteered with literary and social service organizations such as 826 Michigan and the National Scholastic Art and Writing Competition, as well as South Oakland (Homeless) Shelter in Michigan.
 Her specialties include: communications and marketing plans, strategy and brand awareness, community outreach, identification of funding resources and grant writing.

-Sandra Bruce, FACHE
+Sandra Bruce, MBA, FACHE

-Denise Dorigo Jones
+Denise Dorigo Jones, MA

 Angela Lee AIA, ACHA, LEED AP, EDAC

-Angela Lee is responsible for the overall performance and strategic direction of HKS in Asia Pacific.
-With 20 years of healthcare planning experience, she has been an integral part of the design and planning of over 1.1 million square meters of healthcare projects worldwide.
+Angela Lee is responsible for the overall performance and strategic direction of HKS inc. in Asia Pacific.
+With over 25 years of healthcare planning experience, she has been an integral part of the design and planning of over 1.1 million square meters of healthcare projects worldwide.
 These LEED and JCI accredited medical projects have ranged in size from 1,400 to 325,000 square meters with bed counts from 30 to 1,650 beds.
 Lee’s projects have been honored with design awards from both the AIA and Modern Healthcare.
 She has been recognized in publications such as Healthcare Design, Health Facilities Management, Healthcare Design Ideas and Medical Construction and Design.
 Her specialties include healthcare facility and design, program management, and in-depth knowledge of the Asia Pacific region and she is a frequent international speaker on healthcare design.

 Dr. Okey Nwanyanwu, Ph.D.

 Dr. Nwanyanwu joined CDC Nigeria as the Country Director in 2010.
-He brings with him extensive experience substantiated by his previous positions as CDC Country Director for Guyana and South Africa as well as former roles as USAID Country Chief of Health, Population and Nutrition in Mozambique and Senior Advisor for Global HIV/AIDS.
+He brings to GHC his extensive international experience substantiated by his previous positions as CDC Country Director for Guyana and South Africa as well as former roles as USAID Country Chief of Health, Population and Nutrition in Mozambique and Senior Advisor for Global HIV/AIDS in Guyana.
 He is an internationally recognized leader in the fields of public health, epidemiology, malaria control, and HIV/AIDS prevention, care, and treatment.
 Dr. Okey Nwanyanwu holds a Bachelor of Science degree from the University of South Carolina and a Doctor of Public Health degree from the University of Texas, School of Public Health.
 His specialties include: public health issues and management, knowledge of West Africa/Nigeria, infectious disease assessment and management.
 Dr. Nwanyanwu speaks four languages fluently and has over 100 scientific publications.